 Fingerprint examiner expert witnesses may utilize fingerprinting technology to identify latent fingerprints, which are prints invisible to human eyes without the use of laboratory testing.

 Fingerprint examiner expert witnesses may also be experienced in additional forms of crime scene investigation including:

 - Practicing other methods of deciphering track evidence

 Document examination, including signature and handwriting identification, may also benefit from the use of fingerprinting examination in court cases involving questioned documents.

 The use of fingerprinting examination may serve as part of a larger form of forensic science, which often includes blood evidence, forensic toxicology, and other types of DNA identification, each of which may lead to the desired and successful outcome of a lawsuit.

-Trusted in over 30,000 cases nationwide, ForensisGroup will connect you with an industry-leading Fingerprinting Examiner Expert Witness so you can focus on your case preparation and trial.
+Trusted by more than 20,000 clients and serving 30,000 cases nationwide, we’ll connect you with the best and right Fingerprinting Examiner Expert so you can focus on your case preparation and trial.